SoundScapeRenderer/ssr/doc/manual/operation.rst

 -------------

-We provide integration of the *InterSense InertiaCube3* tracking sensor, the *Polhemus Fastrak* and the *Polhemus Patriot*.
-They are used to update the orientation of the reference (in binaural reproduction this is the listener) in real-time.
-Please read Sections :ref:`Preparing Intersense <prep_isense>` and :ref:`Preparing Polhemus <prp_pol>` if you want to compile the SSR with the support for these trackers.
+We provide integration of the *InterSense InertiaCube3* tracking sensor, the *Polhemus Fastrak* and the *Polhemus Patriot* as well as all trackers supported by *VRPN*.
+The head trackers are used to update the orientation of the reference (in binaural reproduction this is the listener) in real-time.

+See :ref:`dependencies` for how to compile the SSR with head tracking support.

 Note that on startup, the SSR tries to find the tracker.
 If it fails, it continues without it.
 If you use a tracker, make sure that you have the